openedx/openedx-user-groups/docs/decisions/0004-refresh-and-consistency-framework.rst

 Status
 ******
-Proposed
+**Draft**

 Context
 *******

 The unified user grouping system needs to maintain consistent and up-to-date group membership as user data changes across the platform.
-Currently, Open edX uses different models for user grouping (cohorts, teams, course groups) with no unified approach to handling data updates.
+Currently, Open edX uses different models for user grouping (cohorts, teams, course groups) with no clear approach to handling automatic membership updates.
 Mainly this updates are done manually by course staff or admin users by adding or removing users to the group, this new approach will be more automated to decrease the management overhead.

 The system must support multiple types of criteria that depend on different data sources: